jessekrubin/ry/docs/src/api.md

-from ry.ryo3._tokio import AsyncDirEntry as AsyncDirEntry from ry.ryo3._tokio import AsyncFile as AsyncFile from ry.ryo3._tokio import AsyncReadDir as AsyncReadDir from ry.ryo3._tokio import aiopen as aiopen from ry.ryo3._tokio import asleep as asleep from ry.ryo3._tokio import canonicalize_async as canonicalize_async from ry.ryo3._tokio import copy_async as copy_async
+from ry.ryo3._tokio import AsyncDirEntry as AsyncDirEntry from ry.ryo3._tokio import AsyncFile as AsyncFile from ry.ryo3._tokio import AsyncReadDir as AsyncReadDir from ry.ryo3._tokio import aiopen as aiopen  # type: ignore[deprecated] from ry.ryo3._tokio import aopen as aopen from ry.ryo3._tokio import asleep as asleep from ry.ryo3._tokio import canonicalize_async as canonicalize_async from ry.ryo3._tokio import copy_async as copy_async